davidchandra95/log-buddy/README.md

-Proglog is a simple distribution system written in Go
+Log-Buddy is a simple distribution system written in Go

 Terms:
 - Record--the data stored in our log.